lamyj/sycomore/docs/epg/discrete_3d.rst

   .. attribute:: orders

     The sequence of orders currently stored by the model, in the same order as the :attr:`states` member.
-This attribute is read-only.
+This attribute is read-only, 3×N array of dephasing (in rad/m).

   .. attribute:: states